Quickstart

 Default: ReportLevel.IssueboolContinueIfNotReadable

-The library tries to determine if it will find an article before actually trying to do it.
-This option decides whether to continue if the library heuristics fails.
-This value is ignored if Debug is set to true
+T The library attempts to determine if it will find an article before actually trying to do so.
+This option decides whether to continue if the library heuristics fail.
+This value is ignored if Debug is set to true.

 Default: trueintCharThreshold

-The minimum number of characters an article must have in order to return a result.
+The minimum number of characters an article must have to return a result.

 Default: 500boolKeepClasses